Weak limits for exploratory plots in the analysis of extremes: Introduction

 \subsection{Plan for this paper}

-We start by introducing the QQ plot and the ME plot in Section \ref{sec:intro} and by explaining the problem we are looking at.
-The plots that we talk about in this paper can all be visualized as random closed sets in $\R^2$, hence notions of convergence also must be described in an appropriate sense here.
-In Section \ref{sec:prelim} we set up necessary tools to talk about convergence of random closed sets in $\R^2$.
-Also note that both the QQ plot and the ME plot depend on the tail empirical measure of the sample, that is, both the plots depend on a portion of the data that are made out of the upper order statistics of the sample.
-So we will provide distributional convergence results for the plots under the null hypothesis of the tails of the underlying distributions being regularly varying using convergences of appropriate functionals of the tail empirical measure.
-This is discussed in detail in Sections \ref{sec:QQplot} and \ref{sec:MEplot}.
-Now, as an application to the weak limits we obtained for these plots under the null hypothesis, we construct confidence bounds for them in Section \ref{sec:confidence}.
-Finally, in Section \ref{sec:data} we use the results obtained in the previous sections to construct confidence bounds on simulated and real data sets to exemplify how they perform in practice.
-We conclude in Section \ref{sec:conclusion} along with a discussion on future directions.
+We introduce the two plotting methodologies in Section~\ref{secintro}.
+In Section~\ref{secprelim} we set up necessary tools to talk about convergence of random closed sets in $\R^2$, since the QQ and ME plots are random closed sets in $\R^2$.
+In Sections~\ref{secQQplot} and~\ref{secMEplot}, we prove weak convergence of the QQ and the ME plot under the null hypothesis that the underlying distribution $F$ is heavy-tailed.
+We proceed by expressing both plots as appropriate functionals of the tail empirical measure and then use convergence properties of the tail empirical measure to prove weak convergence of both plots.
+As an application to obtaining these weak limits, we construct confidence bounds with asymptotic coverage probability for both kinds of plots in Section~\ref{secconfidence}.
+Finally, in Section~\ref{secdata} we apply the results obtained in the previous sections to simulated and real data sets to exemplify how they perform in practice.
+We conclude in Section \ref {secconclusion} along with a discussion on future directions.